Azure/azure-quickstart-templates/101-Linux-Java-ZuluOpenJDK/README.md

 The VM is deployed in the resource group location by default using the latest patched version of the Linux distribution and a Standard_D2s_v3 size VM as the default value.

-The Zulu installation script is pulled from the https://github.com/Azure/azure-quickstart-templates/tree/master/101-Linux-Java-ZuluOpenJDK/scripts directory.
+The Zulu installation script is available here [apt-zulu-install.sh](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/101-Linux-Java-ZuluOpenJDK/scripts/apt-zulu-install.sh) and here [yum-zulu-install.sh](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/101-Linux-Java-ZuluOpenJDK/scripts/yum-zulu-install.sh)

 **Related Templates**
 - [101-Windows-Java-ZuluOpenJDK](https://github.com/Azure/azure-quickstart-templates/tree/master/101-Windows-Java-ZuluOpenJDK)